Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Kid-friendly Restaurants & Cafés at Robertson Quay

-All these kid-friends restaurants on Rob Quay have ample space to scoot along the river and most are stroller-friendly so you can park prams alongside your table if you choose the alfresco seating.
+All these kid-friendly restaurants on Rob Quay have ample space to scoot along the river, and most are stroller-friendly, so you can park prams alongside your table if you choose the al fresco seating.

 Read more: Best Healthy Restaurants in Singapore for #EatClean Goals